Chart Color Schemes

 Tuross Head is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Tuross Head, as evaluated at the latest Census held on 28 August 2016, comprised 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In Tuross Head, as per the latest Census evaluation, 95.8% of dwellings were houses, with the remaining 4.2% being semi-detached, apartments, or other types.
 This compares to Non-Metro NSW's 84.3% houses and 15.7% other dwellings.
-Home ownership in Tuross Head was at 61.5%, with the remaining dwellings either mortgaged (22.0%) or rented (16.5%).
-The median monthly mortgage repayment in the area was $1,430, lower than Non-Metro NSW's average of $1,517.
-The median weekly rent figure was recorded at $330, compared to Non-Metro NSW's $320.
-Nationally, Tuross Head's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Home ownership in Tuross Head stood at 61.5%, with mortgaged dwellings at 22.0% and rented ones at 16.5%.
+The median monthly mortgage repayment was $1,430, lower than Non-Metro NSW's average of $1,517.
+Weekly rent in Tuross Head was $330, slightly higher than Non-Metro NSW's figure of $320.
+Nationally, Tuross Head's median monthly mortgage repayment of $1,430 is significantly lower than the Australian average of $1,863, and its weekly rent of $330 is substantially below the national figure of $375.

 Frequently Asked Questions - Housing